mmp/pbrt-v4/README.md

 ---------------------------------------

-The best option for importing scenes to pbrt is to use [assimp](https://www.assimp.org/), which as of January 21, 2021 includes support for exporting to pbrt-v4's file format:
+The best option for importing scenes to pbrt is to use [assimp](https://www.assimp.org/), recent versions of which include support for exporting to pbrt-v4's file format:
 ```bash
 $ assimp export scene.fbx scene.pbrt